 When it comes time to publish an ebook, Amazon Kindle Direct Publishing (KDP) is always the first choice for authors and publishers.
 It is relatively easy, and the Kindle Store is the biggest ebook seller on the planet.

 However, while some independent authors might believe that publishing on Smashwords is not worth the extra effort, there are some very good reasons to publish on there that are worth noting.

 Sure, it takes a bit of work to get through the greater control of the auto-vetter and then wait for the ebook to be reviewed and approved for premium distribution, but the benefits in the long term are numerous for Smashwords authors.

 1. Much wider distribution channels

 Sure, you probably won’t sell a bundle of ebooks, except perhaps with Apple iBooks and B&N, but the exposure from each retailer will boost your title’s exposure and SEO.
 (Search Engine Optimisation)

 2. Search engine exposure

 3. Access to your ebooks to distribute for free

-Have you ever wanted to send a copy of your ebook to a book blogger, beta reader or reviewer?
+Have you ever wanted to send a copy of your free book to a book blogger, beta reader or reviewer?

-All you need to do is log in to your Smashwords account, go to your Dashboard, and click on the book title.
+All you need to do is log in to your Smashwords account, go to your Dashboard, and click on your book title.